OctoPrint/plugins.octoprint.org/_plugins/LCD1602_I2cdisplay.md

 layout: plugin

 id: LCD1602_I2cdisplay
-title: octoprint-LCD1602
+title: octoprint-LCD1602 v0.1.1
 description: This plug-in allows you to control a 16X2 lcd display (hd44780 connected to port I2C) to display the octoprint status.
 It is useful for people like me who have a printer without a display.
 It indicates on which port the printer is connected, the progress of printing.
 It also displays the remaining print time (thanks to a simple method).
+See https://github.com/n3bojs4/octoprint-LCD1602/blob/master/CHANGELOG.md for more details.
 author: n3bojs4
 license: AGPLv3

 # today's date in format YYYY-MM-DD, e.g.
-date: 2019-01-28
+date: 2019-02-08

 homepage: https://github.com/n3bojs4/octoprint-LCD1602
 source: https://github.com/n3bojs4/octoprint-LCD1602